Kishandharan/KishanHTML/README.md

 Round the cornors of the image and the buttons.
 Make a indicator right above the image saying "President-1", "President-2", "President-3" and so on till "President-17" to indicate the current image we are in.
 Take [this page](https://kishandharan.github.io/HTML/uspresidents_a1.html) as a reference.

+## 10b
+Now do the a similar page with a slide show but this time, the previous button should dissapear when we reach the first president image and the next button should dissapear when we reach the last president image.

+## 10c
+Create a web page where all the presidents images are shown as a film slide, cycling through the images by itself.
+We do not need any buttons here

+# Assignment 11 - Permutation
+## 11a
+Create a web page where we take a 3 word input and the permutation for that word is shown as a numbered list.
+Add a submit button so that the user can pass the input to our web page, add some nice and smooth animations to the button too.

+## 11b
+Now create a webpage similar to the previous one, but it shows permutations for 4 letter words

+## 11c
+Now create the exact same page as before but this has to only work with 5 letter words.